Activities that explain and define the elements of art

 Introduction:

 Simple color wheels are not available to buy.
 Manufactured wheels are very complex and do not isolate information that would make it easy for younger people to learn color theory.
 At this time, it is up to us to make the simple ones for our environments.
 There are three basic wheels, with a fourth that is optional but beautiful because it is Johannes Itten’s original full color wheel creatively edited in Elements of Color, page 31.
 Once the three simple wheels are mastered, it is easier for 9-12 students to use the manufactured, more visually cluttered ones to learn what they offer.
 For this activity I have included directions for making a model and a puzzle of the first two color wheels.
-Directions for making the third and fourth color wheels will be covered in a future Section – Understanding Art III.- Prerequisite: The first color box presented as Primary Colors
+Directions for making the third and fourth color wheels will be covered in a future Section – Understanding Art III.
+I made mine out of heavy tempered Masonite with colored paper and laminated cardboard pieces.
+They lasted 32 years.
+As an alternative, you could make the wheels out of just colored paper and have them professionally hard-laminated.
+You are free to make them any way you wish, maybe even as a wooden puzzle.
+One preprimary teacher had a parent make them out of felt; however, intermediate colors for the third wheel are difficult to find in felt, and felt is not easily cleaned.
+Note: A traditional first color wheel starts with yellow at the top, red on the right, and blue on the left.
+It is read clockwise.
+Because of our copyright laws, manufactured color wheels cannot always follow that tradition.
+Yours can, using the preparations below.- Prerequisite: The first color box presented as Primary Colors

 - Direct Aim: To establish the importance of the Primary Colors